MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-overview.md

 * The tutorials are great for learning how to implement one thing, but not for building an application
 * There is not really any UI guidance available

-With that feedback in hand, we set out to design a set of tutorials that would not only address the above items, but
+With that feedback in hand, we set out to design a set of tutorials that would not only address the above items, but also will give all developers a useful baseline code template to begin from.